 Your website also needs better copy and a strong customer journey, because without these, users may bounce off of your site and back to the search results where your competition is.
 If you have a high bounce rate, which is when someone goes to a page and leaves it in under a minute without visiting another page, you should see if your website is making any common website mistakes that are raising your bounce rate.

 Keep in mind that the more high-quality content pages you have on your website, the more chances you have to rank.
 If you have a smaller website with only 10-20 pages, then it will be much harder to steal traffic from your competitors with a larger website presence.

 One easy way to add more relevant pages to your website is to help your visitors find a solution with a resourceful blog.
 We've gone into the benefits of blogging for business before, but essentially, it helps to build your brand and authority, earns trust in your industry, allows you to engage socially by sharing your content across social media networks, and boosts your long-tail rankings which will drive more traffic - all of which will hopefully travel through your funnel to generate conversions.

 The best type of blogging is long-form content, which is content that is generally 1,000-3,000 words.
-A study done by SerpIQ shows us that the average content ranking on the first page of organic results is typically at least 2,000-2,500 words, as you can see in this chart.
+The average content length ranking on the first page of organic results is typically at least 2,000-2,500 words, as you can see in this chart.